ArledgeMike/thebigassetplay/README.md

 <h3>Updates</h3>
 <p>Tamzometer has been added.
-Now you can track your ideation projection and tell when you when your Creative Director's deadline is creeping up so you can extend your ideation time.</p>
+Now you can track your ideation projection and tell when your Creative Director's deadline is creeping up so you can extend your ideation time.</p>